awsdocs/amazon-s3-developer-guide/doc_source/list-obj-version-enabled-bucket.md

 You can use the other request parameters to retrieve a subset of all versions of the object\.
 For more information, see [GET Bucket](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGET.html)\.

-#### Example 2: Retrieving a Listing of Additional Objects if the Response Is Truncated<a name="ReturningAdditionalObjectVersionsAfterExceedingMaxKeys"></a>
+#### Example 2: Retrieving a listing of additional objects if the response is truncated<a name="ReturningAdditionalObjectVersionsAfterExceedingMaxKeys"></a>

 If the number of objects that could be returned in a `GET` request exceeds the value of `max-keys`, the response contains `<isTruncated>true</isTruncated>`, and includes the first key \(in `NextKeyMarker`\) and the first version ID \(in `NextVersionIdMarker`\) that satisfy the request, but were not returned\.
 You use those returned values as the starting position in a subsequent request to retrieve the additional objects that satisfy the `GET` request\.

 Use the following process to retrieve additional objects that satisfy the original `GET Bucket versions` request from a bucket\.
 For more information about `key-marker`, `version-id-marker`, `NextKeyMarker`, and `NextVersionIdMarker`, see [GET Bucket](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGET.html)\.

-**Retrieving Additional Responses that Satisfy the Original GET Request**
+**Retrieving additional responses that satisfy the original GET request**

 |  |  |
 | --- |--- |